forestgrape/coronavirus/2_biological/viruses.md

 ### Behavior Metabolic Phase
 [in work: incomplete and citations/confirmation in work]

 > The behavior in the virion phase is better known than the taxis in the metabolic phase.
-One reason is the cell entry can be investigated with reprogrammed viruses (often retroviruses) expressing the coronavirus spikes and transfected cells (mostly standard laboratory cell-lines where some genes are changed so they express the desired receptors).
-The transfected cell however don't need to behave similar to the cells which are naturally infected.
-So to investigate the metabolic phase,  To investigate the metabolic phase, ideally one could look into the cells.
+> * The cell entry can be investigated with reprogrammed viruses (often retroviruses) expressing the coronavirus spikes and transfected cells (mostly standard laboratory cell-lines where some genes are changed so they express the desired receptors).
+Neither the transfected cell need to behave similar to the cells which are naturally infected nor the reprogrammed viruses behave similar once inside the cell.
+> * To investigate the metabolic phase, ideally one could look into the cells.
+Often one observes the cells just from the outside e.g. observing cell damage.
+> * Detecting virus 'metabolites'/virion building blocks such as RNA or produced proteins is suitable to get hints for the intracellular behavior.

 ### Situation Specific Behaviors

-> I consider calling situation specific behavior at the 'micro'/'small-scale' level of life-forms as taxis.
-Generalizing the existing use of taxis of the movement of cellular life-forms.
+> Possibly 'taxis' is a good name for situation specific behavior at the 'micro'/'small-scale' level of life-forms.
+Generalizing the existing use of taxis of the directional movement behavior of cellular life-forms.

 ##### Cell Specific Behavior
 > *Cell behavior* is used on this page to describe how a virus behaves upon match of a virion to a specific cell type i.e. the behavior in specific cells.